Wyntine/DjsBotBase/docs/english/readme.md

 export default new SlashCommand({
   slashCommandData: (builder) =>
-    builder.setName("command-name").setDescription("Command description"), // Required, slash command data async run(interaction) {
+    builder.setName("command-name").setDescription("Command description"), // Required, slash command data
+  developerOnly: true, // Optional, whether the command is developer-only
+  maintenance: false, // Optional, whether the command is in the maintenance mode
+  cooldown: 5, // Optional, cooldown in seconds async run(interaction) {
     // Required, code to run when the command is triggered },